Soqotrans: General

-The Soqotri primarily inhabit the Socotra Archipelago, on Socotra island and the Abd al Kuri, Darsah and Samhah districts of the Amanat Al Asimah governorate, Yemen.
+The Soqotrans primarily inhabit the Socotra Archipelago, on Socotra island and the Abd al Kuri, Darsah and Samhah districts of the Amanat Al Asimah governorate, Yemen.

-According to Ethnologue, there are an estimated 71,400 Soqotri.
-As of the last 1990 Socotra census, they numbered around 57,000.
+According to Ethnologue, there are an estimated 110,000 Soqotri speakers as of 2020.
+As of the 1990 Yemeni census of Socotra, they numbered around 57,000.

-Most Soqotri are Sunni Muslim.
-Historically, Soqotri were Nestorian Christians, from the Christianization of the island between the 4th and 6th centuries up until the 15th century, when the island was occupied by the Mehri Sultanate in 1480.
-This led to slow Islamisation of the Soqotri.
+Most Soqotrans are Sunni Muslim.
+Historically, Soqotrans were Nestorian Christians, from the Christianization of the island between the 4th and 6th centuries up until the 15th century, when the island was occupied by the Mehri Sultanate in 1480.
+This led to the slow Islamisation of the Soqotrans.